Bdóte: Fort Snelling redesign

 An attempt to add "at Bdote" to the signage at Fort Snelling failed in 2019 after Republican lawmakers attempted to revoke $4 million in funding for the Minnesota Historical Society (MHS), which manages the Fort Snelling territory.
 The MHS board unanimously voted to continue with the current site name, citing no conclusive evidence to support renaming it from their research in the community.
 Native leaders and communities condemned the decision to withdraw engagement in the restoration of the Dakota name for the area.

 In the 2016 legislative session, the MHS sought $34 million in bonding to redesign and restore the fort and territory.
-This included remodeling a barracks into a visitor's center, tearing down the existing center, and building an amphitheater.
+This included remodeling a barracks into a visitor center, tearing down the existing center, and building an amphitheater.
 Included in the project plan and budget was funding for renewed marketing, historical research, exhibit redesign, and community outreach and engagement, particularly with local Native communities and leaders.
 The MHS formed the Dakota Community Council in 2017 as part of its engagement effort.